FailAcademy/learning/wdp-vancouver/_projects/project-02.md

 Want to challenge yourself?
 Your project could also:

 - trigger additional balls on a keypress
-- trigger speed increases or decreases of paddles
+- trigger speed changes or size changes of paddles
 - fire a shot from a paddle on key press
-- create additional special balls
+- create additional balls with special properties (different speeds, sizes, etc.)

 ## Submission Instructions